 With already more than 3 million users worldwide, Zebit might just lure you in to be their next loyal customer.
 The exceptional factor that makes Zebit so popular is that it lets you loan out up to $2,500 interest-free credit.

 That itself is a massive number which should prove to be adequate or more than enough for your shopping needs.
-All this requires: you must be over 18 years old, must be currently employed or retired with benefits.
+All this requires: you must be over 18 years old, and must be currently employed or retired with benefits.
 Zebit’s promise of zero charge interest and membership fees is really solid.

 With free signup and no monthly fees, Partial.ly connects with popular eCommerce platforms, while helping businesses refine invoicing and boost cash flow.
 Available in 25 countries and providing support for more than 135 global currencies.